How to Clear Up Cloudy Hot Tub Water

 Bad water balance can occur when:

 • You forget to add chemicals to the water or neglect to maintain your tub's pH and alkalinity balance.
+This is especially important after a hot tub party.

 • The disinfectant concentration, such as chlorine, bromine, or biguanide, in your tub falls below the recommended levels.
 This makes it more susceptible to microorganisms that cause cloudy or milky hot tub water.